 EPM Strategy - Executive Overview Project Dashboard

 In many situations, EPM Strategy creates the report so that it is drillable and then the Management Team can look and see what task(s) are causing the project to go late if they so desire.
 Or, this report can link to another report that gives more detailed information for each individual project that can display the task(s) that are causing the dates to move for a project.
-In this example, we only are using status as a slicer but in larger organizations we may also use Departments, Project Managers, Locations or some combination of those and other important differentiators that an organization may use.
+In this example, we are not a slicer but in larger organizations we may also use Departments, Project Managers, Locations or some combination of those and other important differentiators that an organization may use.

-The second page represents a common request by Executives and Upper Management as well – “How many Issues or Risks are there on these projects?”
+The last page represents a common request by Executives and Upper Management as well – “How many Issues or Risks are there on these projects?”
 It may be that before drilling down on the information on the first page, the Issues and Risks can be reviewed to determine if there is an obvious cause of the percentage complete or variance shown on the first page.
 For example, an issue may be on a project for a task where the organization is waiting for some external input.
 By drilling down on the issues for a project it may be that the Management Team doesn’t have to start asking Project Managers or other stakeholders the reasoning for the information from the first page.
 This is another potential time saver as the reasoning behind the data can be sometimes easily seen by drilling down on the Issues (or Risks) for a specific project.

-Wilt u een Power BI-partner worden?
+Wil je Power BI-partner worden?

 Gecertificeerde partners vormen een belangrijk onderdeel van het team.
 Ontdek nieuwe omzetkansen, leg contacten en deel de talenten en ervaring van je bedrijf met Power BI-gebruikers over de hele wereld.Registreer je